metabolize/dockjump/README.md

 In production, Dockjump is not in the picture: you run `graphile-migrate migrate` the usual way.

-We've been using this pattern for a while at Metabolize–Curvewise with a Postgraphile/CRA project running on MacOS and Linux hosts.
+We've been using similar tooling at Metabolize–Curvewise for a while, with a Postgraphile/CRA project running on MacOS and Linux hosts.
 Dockjump would work equally well on any Postgres project, including with `npx` if you're not using Node.